sebastianfrey/geoio/README.md

 To achive this goals, web technologies are used:

-The client side code is written in JavaScript by using the React+Redux Stack, which is represented by this repository.
+The client side code is written in JavaScript by using the React+Redux Stack and Leaflet, which is represented by this repository.

 The server side code is written in Python using the Flask RESTful Framework, which can be found [here](https://github.com/sebastianfrey/geoio-server).

+# Demo
+A Demo is available [here](http://geoapplications.de/geoio/).

 # TODOS